 from work, getting a furtive call in the middle of the night after

-they've dropped you on your head and moved on to someone new--and
+they've discarded you and moved on to someone new--and even though

 for someone who's made you feel bad about yourself

-confuses and confounds your rational mind, so let's begin understanding
+confuses and confounds your sane, rational mind, so let's begin

-how and why you could want somebody who's brought so
+understanding how and why you could want somebody who's

-much pain and destruction into your world.
-Confusion feeds chaos.
+brought so much pain and destruction into your world.
+Confusion

 you've loved a Borderline or not, it's human nature to try and